Indian Armed Forces: Foreign relations and overseas bases

 As part of its two-decade-old Look East policy, India has substantially stepped up military engagement with East Asian and ASEAN nations.
 Although never explicitly stated, ASEAN and East Asian nations want New Delhi to be a counterweight to increasing Chinese footprints in the region.
-Philippines, Thailand, Indonesia and, particularly, Vietnam and Myanmar have time and again pressed India to help them both in terms of military training and weapons supply.
-Myanmar's Navy Chief, Vice Admiral Thura Thet Swe during his four-day visit to India in late July 2012 held wide-ranging consultations with top officials from the Indian Ministry of Defence.
-Apart from increasing the number of training slots of Myanmar officers in Indian military training establishments, India has agreed to build at least four Offshore Patrol Vehicles (OPV) in Indian Shipyards to be used by Myanmar's navy.
+The Philippines, Thailand, Indonesia, and, particularly, Vietnam and Myanmar have time and again pressed India to help them both in terms of military training and weapons supply.
+Myanmar's Navy Chief, Vice Admiral Thura Thet Swe, during his four-day visit to India in late July 2012, held wide-ranging consultations with top officials from the Indian Ministry of Defence.
+Apart from increasing the number of training slots of Myanmar officers in Indian military training establishments, India has agreed to build at least four Offshore Patrol Vehicles (OPV) at Indian Shipyards to be used by Myanmar's navy.
 For more than a decade now, India has assisted Vietnam in beefing up its naval and air capabilities.
 For instance, India has repaired and upgraded more than 100 MiG 21 planes of the Vietnam People's Air Force and supplied them with enhanced avionics and radar systems.
 Indian Air Force pilots have also been training their Vietnamese counterparts.
-In a first, India has offered a $100-million credit line to Vietnam to purchase military equipment.
-A bilateral agreement for the use of facilities in India by the Singapore Air Force and Army was signed in October 2007 and August 2008 respectively and has been extended up to 2017.
+First, India has offered a $100-million credit line to Vietnam to purchase military equipment.
+A bilateral agreement for the use of facilities in India by the Singapore Air Force and Army was signed in October 2007 and August 2008, respectively, and has been extended up to 2017.
 Singapore is the only country to which India is offering such facilities.